cdisc-org/usdm/README.md

 So ```3 Y```, ```3 YRS```, ```3 YR```, ```3 YEARS```, ```3 YEAR``` are all equivalent.
 Only a single value and unit should be entered, i.e. combination values are not supported.

+### Sheet Descriptions

+The sheet descriptions detail the fields found within each sheet and the details of the data required.
+Note:

+- Some fields have multiple names due to model changes and a desire to preserve backwards compatibility.
+Any of the choices documented can be used.
+- Some columns are optional and thus can be included or omitted.
+Again this is to preserve backwards compatibility.
+A default value is specified if the column is not included.

 ### Study Sheet

 #### Sheet Name